Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 • brain tumor.

-Without medical attention, death can occur in 15 minutes, but an effective antidote was created in 1981, so there have been no deaths since then.
+Without medical attention, death can occur within 15 minutes, but an effective antidote was created in 1981, so since then deaths not yet.

-The venom of these spiders is a necrotic species that destroys tissues.
-The bite of a recluse spider can cause a condition called "loxoscelism", which in some cases is expressed in the death of tissues in the bite area and the formation of a non-healing open wound, which can even lead to amputation.
-Skin grafting is needed to treat such wounds.
+The venom of these spiders is of a necrotic type that destroys tissue.
+A recluse spider bite can cause a condition called loxoscelism, which in some cases results in the death of tissue in the bite area and the formation of a non-healing open wound, which can even lead to amputation.
+To treat such wounds, skin grafting is necessary.

 Black Widow

-The black widow is a family of spiders and a separate species of them (Latrodectus mactans), in the United States is considered the most poisonous representative of arachnoids.
-He became famous for the fact that females sometimes eat their partners.
+The black widow is a family of spiders and a separate species (Latrodectus mactans), in the United States it is considered the most poisonous representative of arachnoids.
+It is famous for the fact that females sometimes eat their partners.

-The North American black widow gets its name from the color of its body, but its belly has red or orange spots.
-The size of the spiders is small: about 4 cm, however, they have a very toxic poison, a bite can end badly for a person.
+The North American black widow got its name from the color of its body, but on its abdomen there are red or orange spots.
+The size of spiders is small: about 4 cm, but their poison is very toxic; a bite can end in disaster for a person.

-Such spiders pose a danger to children, debilitated and elderly people, as well as allergy sufferers.
+Such spiders pose a danger to children, weakened and elderly people, as well as allergy sufferers.
 Their poison causes severe muscle pain, increases blood pressure, pain in the lymph nodes, interrupted breathing, nausea and vomiting.
-Unpleasant symptoms can be felt for up to 7 days.
+Unpleasant symptoms may last up to 7 days.

-The redback spider also belongs to the black widow family and is considered an iconic spider in Australia, easily identified by the red stripe on its back.
+The redback spider is also a member of the black widow family and is considered an iconic spider in Australia, easily identified by the red stripe on its back.
 It is smaller in size than the black widow and is less common.

-However, in Australia, such spiders can settle indoors, live in some areas of cities and suburbs in the tropical climate zone.
-They have recently been seen in Japan as well.
+However, in Australia, such spiders can live indoors and live in some areas of cities and suburbs in tropical zone climate.
+They have recently been spotted in Japan.

-The red-backed spider is small: females are up to 10 mm long, males are 3 mm smaller.
+The red-backed spider is small in size: females are up to 10 mm long, males are 3 mm smaller.
 These insects are nocturnal, hiding in old sheds or under stones, among plants.
 They hunt other insects and small animals (mice, birds, lizards, beetles, etc.).

-The consequences of the bite of such a spider appear only after a day, and they are very toxic: acute pain and swelling of the bitten place, abdominal cramps, severe sweating.
-The most severe systemic condition, called "latrodectism" (50% of cases), can be fatal if an antidote injection is not used in time.
+The consequences of a bite from such a spider appear only after a day, and they are very toxic: sharp pain and swelling of the bitten area, abdominal cramps, severe sweating.
+The most severe systemic condition, called “latrodectism” (50% of cases), can be fatal if an antidote injection is not used in time.

 Karakurt

-Karakurt is the most poisonous and most dangerous spider that lives on the territory of Russia in the Astrakhan region, in Asian and European regions and Africa.
-He is one of the representatives of the black widow family.
-Due to climatic changes, karakurts began to appear even in the suburbs.
+Karakurt is the most poisonous and most dangerous spider living in Russia in Astrakhan region, in Asian and European regions and Africa.
+He is one of the members of the black widow family.
+Due to climate change, karakurts began to appear even in the Moscow region.

-The most dangerous are sexually mature females of karakurt, whose poison is 15 times stronger than that of a rattlesnake.
-They pose a danger to some domestic animals (horses, cows, sheep are considered an exception) and people.
-They bite only in case of pressure, more often at night in the summer, and the bite is not painful, which is why they often do not immediately pay attention to it.
+The most dangerous are sexually mature females of karakurt, whose venom is 15 times stronger than that of a rattlesnake.
+They pose a danger to some domestic animals (horses, cows, with the exception of sheep) and people.
+They bite only when pressed, often at night. summer time, and the bite is not painful, which is why people may not immediately pay attention to it.

-The action of the poison is manifested in muscle pain, paresthesia of the limbs, abdomen and chest.
-There is a strong fear of death, tears flow, a sick person cannot stand on his feet due to muscle weakness.
-Also, there are symptoms similar to the picture of an acute abdomen: nausea, vomiting, fever.
-However, convulsions and tremors of the limbs, respiratory failure, confusion, a sharp increase in pressure help to determine the exact diagnosis.
+The effect of the poison is manifested in muscle pain, paresthesia of the limbs, abdomen and chest.
+A strong fear of death appears, tears flow, the sick person cannot stand on his feet due to muscle weakness.
+Symptoms similar to the picture also occur acute abdomen: nausea, vomiting, fever.
+However, cramps and tremors of the limbs, breathing problems, confusion, and a sharp increase in blood pressure help determine an accurate diagnosis.

-One of the effective ways to provide first-line assistance: cauterization of the bitten place with a burning match, which acts destructively on the poison (if there is no medical care nearby), subsequent hospitalization is essential so that there is no death.
+One of effective ways providing first aid: cauterizing the bitten area with a burning match, which has a destructive effect on the poison (if there is no medical help nearby), subsequent hospitalization is extremely necessary to prevent death.

-The six-eyed sand spider has 8 legs and 6 eyes and lives in the deserts of South Africa and western South America.
-Its scientific Latin name Sicarius translates to "killer".
-By nature, he is a hunter who waits a long time for his prey (other spiders and scorpions), buried in the sand.
-When prey runs past, it attacks - bites it, and within a few hours the insect or animal dies.
-Its size is about 5 cm, the abdomen is light brown or red-brown.
+The six-eyed sand spider has 8 legs and 6 eyes and lives in deserts South Africa and in western South America.
+His scientific Latin name Sicarius translates to "killer".
+By nature, he is a hunter who waits for a long time for his prey (other spiders and scorpions), buried in the sand.
+When prey runs past, it attacks - it bites it, and within a few hours the insect or animal dies.
+Its size is about 5 cm, its abdomen is light brown or red-brown.

-The venom of the six-eyed spider is a strong cytotoxin (similar to the effect of sulfuric acid), producing a hemolytic and necrotic effect, which means rupture of blood vessels and tissue decomposition.
-There are only 2 cases when such spiders have bitten people, but both are fatal.
+The venom of the six-eyed spider is a strong cytotoxin (similar to the effects of sulfuric acid), producing a hemolytic and necrotic effect, which means the rupture of blood vessels and tissue decomposition.
+There are only 2 cases of such spiders biting people, but both were fatal.

-Spider sack, or golden spider (Cheiracanthium), has a size of only 10 mm, but is able to cause extensive necrosis (necrosis) of tissues with its bite, which is very painful.
+The sak spider, or golden spider (Cheiracanthium), has a size of only 10 mm, but with its bite it is capable of causing extensive tissue necrosis (necrosis), which is very painful.
 Its habitats: European countries, Australia and Canada.

-Outwardly small, yellow or greenish spider produces a strong cytotoxin poison.
-In the bite area, redness and sharp pain first appear, the place swells, gradually turning into a bubble or wound.
+Externally small, the spider is yellow or greenish in color and produces a strong cytotoxin poison.
+In the bite area, redness and sharp pain first appear, the area swells, gradually turning into a blister or wound.

-According to experts, it is these spiders that cause the most trouble to people compared to other types of arachnoids.
+According to experts, it is these spiders that cause the most trouble for people compared to other types of arachnoids.

-Tarantula spiders (Theraphosidae) are a whole family of arachnoids found in Africa, Australia and on oceanic islands in South America.
+Tarantula spiders (Theraphosidae) are a whole family of arachnoids found in Africa, Australia and on the ocean islands in South America.
 These are the largest spiders (up to 20 cm), which some exotic lovers are fond of and even keep them at home in terrariums.

-Tarantulas do not pose a danger to an adult, although they can cause muscle pain and fever.
-However, for pets or children, the poison can be fatal.
+Tarantulas do not pose a danger to adults, although they can cause muscle pain and fever.
+However, the poison can be fatal for pets or children.

-Their bright beautiful fur is actually poisonous hairs.
-The spider combs hairs from the abdomen and throws them at its prey.
-If it comes into contact with the skin or eyes, the poison causes pain, itching, severe visual impairment.
+Their bright, beautiful fur is actually poisonous hairs.
+The spider combs the hairs from its abdomen and throws it at its prey.
+If it comes into contact with the skin or eyes, the poison causes pain, itching, and severe vision impairment.

 Pecilotheria (tarantula)

-This family also includes tarantulas - large hairy spiders, whose name comes from the Spanish dance tarantella.
+Tarantulas belong to the same family - large hairy spiders, whose name comes from the Spanish dance tarantella.
 The spider has double fangs with which it pierces its prey.
 Tarantula is the most dangerous spider and one of the largest living in Russia (5 cm).
-The most famous is the South Russian tarantula, common in the forest-steppe zone of Eurasia.
+Best known South Russian tarantula, common in the forest-steppe zone of Eurasia.

-Due to the small size and the amount of poison released when bitten, the consequences for a person are not very toxic, but the poison acts on the nervous system, causing minor convulsions and severe shortness of breath.
-Their toxicity is highest in July, when the females are sexually mature and mating.
+Due to the small size and amount of poison released during a bite, the consequences for humans are not very toxic, however, the poison acts on the nervous system, provoking minor convulsions and severe shortness of breath.
+Their toxicity is highest in July, when females reach sexual maturity and mating.

 The red-headed mouse spider is Australia's most dangerous spider, with 12 species.
-Its name comes from its soft, furry abdomen, and its bite is very dangerous to humans, although it is not very aggressive and often bites without the use of venom.
+Its name comes from its soft, furry abdomen, and its bite is very dangerous to humans, although it is not very aggressive and often bites without using venom.

-Nature endowed him with bright coloring: males have a red head and a gray-blue abdomen, females are black.
+Nature has endowed it with bright colors: males have a red head and a gray-blue belly, females are black.
 Size - from 1 to 3.5 cm.

-The poison has a neuroparalytic effect similar to that of the Sydney spider, but they live far from human settlements.
-A serum has long been made for their venom, acting against many funnel-web spider species.
+The venom has a neuroparalytic effect similar to that of the Sydney spider, but they live far from human settlements.
+A serum has long been made for their venom, which is effective against many funnel-web spider species.

 Conclusion

-The species of poisonous spiders discussed in this article differ in their habitats and in their toxicity.
-In Russia, such insects are found in the southern part of the country, in the North Caucasus and in the Crimea.
-Knowing the appearance and dangerous species of spiders for humans, their habitat conditions will help prevent meeting them, avoiding a bite, or learning about the degree of danger to humans.
+The types of poisonous spiders discussed in this article differ in their habitats and in their toxicity.
+In Russia, such insects are found in the southern part of the country, the North Caucasus and Crimea.
+Knowledge appearance and species of spiders dangerous to humans, their habitat conditions will help prevent encounters with them, avoid being bitten, or learn about the degree of danger to humans.

 The Brazilian wandering spider has been recognized as the most venomous spider in the world by the Guinness Book of Records.
-He got his nickname due to his eternal wandering and the abandonment of weaving a web in favor of an endless search for food.
+He received his nickname due to his eternal wandering and refusal to weave webs in favor of the endless search for food.

-A wandering poisonous spider never lives in one place, but always roams.
-It is unpleasant for a person that sometimes he enters houses.
-In South America, these spiders are often found in clothes or in boxes with things and food.
+A wandering poisonous spider never lives in one place, but always wanders.
+What is unpleasant for a person is that sometimes he enters houses.
+In South America, these spiders are often found in clothes or in boxes with clothes and food.

-A wandering spider is found only in America, and even then most often in tropical and subtropical regions.
-There are two types of Brazilian stray poisonous spiders - these are jumping spiders, which pursue their prey with jerky jumps, and running spiders.
-The latter run very fast, but lead a nocturnal lifestyle, and during the day they sit under stones or hide in some other place, including in people's houses.
+The wandering spider is found only in America, and even then most often in tropical and subtropical regions.
+There are two types of Brazilian poisonous wandering spiders - jumping spiders, which pursue their prey with jerky jumps, and running spiders.
+The latter run very fast, but are nocturnal, and during the day they sit under stones or hide in some other place, including in people's houses.

-The Brazilian venomous wandering spider loves to feast on bananas, and will not miss the opportunity to climb into a box with this fruit.
-For his predilection, this spider received another name - a banana spider.
+The Brazilian poisonous wandering spider loves to feast on bananas and will not miss the opportunity to climb into a box with this fruit.
+For its addiction, this spider received another name - banana spider.
 But the main food for him is still not fruits.
-It hunts mainly on other spiders and insects, and it also happens that it attacks birds and lizards that are larger than it.
+It hunts mainly other spiders and insects, and it also happens that it attacks birds and lizards that are larger than it.

-He himself is a rather medium-sized poisonous predator - only some 10 cm.
-But his small size does not prevent him from being an excellent hunter and a serious problem for people, and all from the fact that he is able to release a solid dose of toxic poison when biting, which is formed at the ends of chelicera , in the channels of poisonous glands.
+He himself is a rather small poisonous predator - only about 10 cm.
+But his small size does not prevent him from being an excellent hunter and a serious problem for people, and all because he is capable of releasing a solid dose of toxic poison when biting, which is formed at the ends of the chelicerae , in the channels of the poisonous glands.

-Perhaps the venom of a wandering spider is less dangerous than that of snakes.
-He is unlikely to be able to kill an adult healthy person - he will only cause a serious allergic reaction, which modern medicine is able to quickly cope with.
-But if a Brazilian wandering poisonous spider bites a sick person or a small child, then the poison can work faster than an ambulance arrives.
-Some specimens of this spider are so dangerous that the death of a person can occur within 20-30 minutes if immediate help is not provided.
+Maybe the venom of the wandering spider is less dangerous than the venom of snakes.
+Adult healthy person it is unlikely to kill - it will only cause a serious allergic reaction, which modern medicine can quickly cope with.
+But if a Brazilian wandering venomous spider bites a sick person or small child, then the poison may act faster than it arrives ambulance.
+Some specimens of this spider are so dangerous that human death can occur within 20-30 minutes if immediate help is not provided.

-Fortunately for the inhabitants of Russia, wandering spiders do not live here and are unlikely to ever appear: the climate is not quite suitable.
+Fortunately for the residents of Russia, wandering spiders do not live here and are unlikely to ever appear: the climate is not entirely suitable.
 But you still need to remember to be careful when handling these arthropods, in case you still have to meet them.

 By itself, a wandering poisonous spider does not attack a person.
 It bites only in self-defense.
-But the problem is that these spiders love to hide and are very hard to spot.
-If you find a wandering poisonous spider, try to take it out of the house as soon as possible and look through all the boxes and cabinets to see if there is another one in them.
-If possible, you must be as careful as possible and in no case take it into your hands.
+But the problem is that these spiders like to hide and are very difficult to notice.
+If you find a wandering poisonous spider, try to quickly take it out of the house and look through all the boxes and cabinets to see if there is another one in them.
+If possible, you should be as careful as possible and never pick it up.

-It is ranked among the most dangerous and poisonous spiders in the world.
-However, a group of Brazilian scientists found that the venom of this spider is effective in the treatment of erectile dysfunction.
-The scientists who discovered these properties of the deadly poison conducted experiments on rats, and the results of the tests were published in a journal called Sexual Medicine.
-The report provided information that the introduced spider toxin PnTx2-6 into the experimental animal caused a long erection after twenty minutes due to the release of nitric oxide in the body of the animal, which is a substance that dilates blood vessels and improves blood flow.
+It is considered one of the most dangerous and poisonous spiders in the world.
+However, a group of Brazilian scientists found that the venom of this paucana is effective in treating erectile dysfunction.
+The scientists who discovered these properties of the deadly poison conducted experiments on rats, and the test results were published in a journal called Sexual Medicine.
+The report provides information that the PnTx2-6 spider toxin injected into an experimental animal caused a long-lasting erection within twenty minutes due to the release of nitric oxide in the animal's body, which is a substance that dilates blood vessels and improves blood flow.

-• Habitat: tropical and subtropical regions of South America.
+• Habitat: tropical and subtropical regions South America.

 • Type: terrestrial, also lives in trees.

-• Food: young spiders eat fruit flies, small crickets.
+• Food: young spiders eat fruit flies and small crickets.
 Adults eat crickets and other large insects, as well as small lizards and mice.

 • Size: 10-12.5 cm.